michaelcortese/tinyserver/README.md

 # My Tiny Rust Webserver
-Hello, this is my (currently) singlethreaded webserver in rust made to learn and understand TCP servers.
+Hello, this is my (now) multithreaded webserver in rust made to learn and understand TCP servers.
 Currently it serves a static html file on all routes

 no dependencies btw :)